 How to clean and condition Nubuck?

-Nubuck is simply leather sanded or buffed, giving it a velvet-like surface.
-(See part 1 of articles on leather furniture) While visually it may be confused with Suede, which is produced from the splits (lower part of the skin), Nubuck comes from the full grain (top part).
-It's then more robust and durable than suede.
-Its soft and velvet-like touch and its natural look, make it a popular choice, whether for furnishing, clothing or for footwear.
+Nubuck is simply sanded or buffed leather, giving it a velvet-like surface (see leather furniture article part 1).
+While visually it may be confused with Suede, which is produced from the lower part of the skin (splits), Nubuck comes from the top part (full grain), making it more robust and durable than suede.
+Its soft and velvet-like touch and its natural look, make it a popular choice for furnishing, clothing and for footwear.

-However, these aspects can also be considered its Achilles heel since to obtain them, the leather can receive no protective finishing coating.
+However, these aspects can also be considered its Achilles heel since to obtain them, the leather receives no protective finishing coating.
 Thus, it is one of the most vulnerable leathers and should be a well thought-out choice.

 Nubuck should be avoided if you have domestic animals who like to occupy the living room sofa, or if you have kids of very young age, or for leather furnishing in busy or public areas.
-But whether for living room furnishing, clothing or even for shoes and boots, because of its beauty and comfort, it can steal the show from even the finest leathers!
+But for living room furnishing, for clothing or even for shoes, its beauty and comfort can steal the show from even the finest leathers!